MAT 100 Introductory Mathematics

 Biology touches our lives every day.
-Whether we are concerned for the health of our own body or the health of the planet, an understanding of the basic principles of biology is important.
-This course explores some of the fundamental concepts of modern biology.
-Topics covered may include: cell structure and processes, genetics, evolution, biodiversity, animal and plant form and function, and ecology.
-The interconnections within the natural world along with biology's relevance to everyday life will be highlighted during the semester.
-Biology is an extremely diverse and complex discipline and an introductory course can only explore a thin slice of this diversity and complexity.
-Although this is an introductory course, it will provide enough depth and rigor to help equip students to make scientifically informed evaluations of biological issues confronting contemporary society.
+Whether we are concerned about the health of our own bodies or the health of the planet, an understanding of the basic principles of biology is important.
+This course explores some of the fundamental and unifying concepts of modern biology.
+Topics covered may include cell structure and processes, genetics, evolution, biodiversity, animal and plant form and function, and ecology.
+The interconnections within the natural world, along with biology’s relevance to everyday life, will be highlighted.
+Biology is an extremely diverse and complex discipline, and an introductory course can only explore a thin slice of this diversity and complexity.
+Although this is an introductory course, it will provide enough depth and rigor to equip students to make scientifically informed evaluations of biological issues confronting contemporary society.
 Furthermore, it is hoped that after completing this course, students will have a greater appreciation of the wonders of the natural world.
 Gen. Ed.: Scientific Investigation.
 Cr.
 3 (6 ECTS Cr.).
 Offered every semester.

 SCI 160 Introduction to Environmental Science

-The course gives students a basic understanding of the scientific aspects of environmental issues, thus enabling them to more intelligently engage in current environmental debates.
-More specifically, this course explores the functions and services provided by healthy ecosystems and how human populations are impacting the natural world.
-The course discusses some of the major threats to the world's ecosystems (such as: overpopulation, pollution, biodiversity loss, climate change, and over-exploitation) from a scientific viewpoint.
-Students will learn how the scientific method is applied to the study of these problems as society seeks solutions.
+This course gives students a basic understanding of the scientific aspects of environmental issues, thus enabling them to engage in current environmental debates more intelligently.
+More specifically, this course explores the functions and services provided by healthy ecosystems and humanity’s impact on the natural world.
+This course discusses from a scientific viewpoint some of the major threats to the world’s ecosystems (such as overpopulation, pollution, biodiversity loss, climate change, and overexploitation).
+Students will also learn how the scientific method is applied to the study of these problems as society seeks solutions.
 Gen. Ed.: Scientific Investigation.
 Cr.
 3 (6 ECTS Cr.).
-Offered in the Fall.
+Offered every fall.

 STA 105 Statistics

-This course is designed to give students the ability to interpret results that can be drawn from data.
-It serves the student's need in Business, Economics, and other Social Sciences to be able to make sense of results of studies and surveys.
-At the end of the course students will gain experience to communicate effectively using statistical ideas and concepts.
+This course is designed to give students the ability to interpret results drawn from data.
+It serves students’ needs in business, economics, and other social sciences so that they can make sense of studies and surveys.
+At the end of the course, students will gain experience to communicate effectively using statistical ideas and concepts.
 Both descriptive and inferential methods will be presented with sufficient theory to assure understanding of the material.
 Cr.
 3 (6 ECTS Cr.).
 Offered every semester.